 A Competence Programme should be:

-designed to fill the gaps in skill of the psychologist as described in the Competence Review Committee's report,
+- designed to fill the gaps in the psychologist skills as described in the CRP’s report,

-developed to include specific objectives and educational activities and an agreed process of reporting or reassessment at the end of the process,
+- developed to include specific objectives and educational activities and a process of reporting or reassessment at the end of the process,

-When necessary, this may include the appointment of a supervisor to guide the psychologist through the educational, clinical, or practical activities required.
+When necessary, this may include the appointment of a supervisor to guide the psychologist through the programme.

-The Board’s P3&4 Committee drafts the requirements for the programme based on the Review report, input from Chair of the Competence Review Committee, and discussions with any other appropriate educational providers and any programme supervisor.
+The Board’s CCF Committee drafts the requirements for the programme based on the CRP’s report, input from Chair of the CRP, and discussions with any other appropriate educational providers and any programme supervisor.

-The method for assessing whether the programme’s objectives have been met.
-Depending on the magnitude of the original problems, assessment might vary from simple reporting (e.g., that a specified educational activity has been completed along with a description of the learning that occurred and how that has been implemented in practice), to monthly supervisor’s reports followed by a repeat review.
+- the method for assessing whether the programme’s objectives have been met; depending on the magnitude of the original problems, assessment might vary from simple reporting to monthly supervisor’s reports followed by a repeat review,

-As far as possible, the Board works collaboratively to discuss the proposed programme with the psychologist concerned to ensure that it is feasible and acceptable.
-The P3&4 Committee approves the programme, and an order containing the details of the programme is sent to the psychologist concerned (and to the supervisor where one is appointed) within twenty (20) working days of approval.
+The CCF Committee approves the programme, and an order containing the details of the programme will be sent to the psychologist concerned (and to the supervisor where one is appointed) within twenty working days of approval.

 If a further review is required at the completion of the programme, whenever possible one or more of the original reviewers carries out the review.
 The supervisor is not normally part of the review team.

-The Board selects any supervisor after discussions with the psychologist, other relevant education providers or professional organisations (e.g., New Zealand Psychological Society or the New Zealand College of Clinical Psychologists), and cultural advisors where necessary.
-The frequency and method of meetings (e.g., face to face, via telephone) between the supervisor and the psychologist is specified in the programme, as are the activities to be carried out.
+The Board will select the supervisor after discussions with the psychologist, other relevant education providers or professional organisations, and cultural advisors where necessary.
+The frequency and method of meetings (e.g., face to face, via Zoom) between the supervisor and the psychologist is specified in the programme, as are the activities to be carried out.

 Payment of costs of the Competence Programme is the responsibility of the psychologist undergoing the programme.
-Any supervisor is paid directly by the psychologist undertaking the programme, and a standard contract is available from the Board to formalise the relationships between the supervisor and psychologist.
+Any supervisor, if used will be paid directly by the psychologist undertaking the programme, a standard contract is available from the Board to formalise the relationships between the supervisor and psychologist.